Lemons, Lavender, & Laundry

 8 Mar

-Variety of white paint swatches
+Pile of white paint samples

 I have never painted a vanity.
 Never.
 I have never even painted a piece of furniture… except with spray paint 🙂 .
 So if I can do this, so can you.
 When we did the $100 Room Challenge in January, Meredith, from The Palette Muse, shared how she redid her vanity with satin enamel paint.
 It is cheap, and I’m thinkin’ I can probably handle this.